-Chorus Intelligence, the industry leading data cleansing and analysis software provider trusted by law enforcement, today announced that they have won a Queen’s Award for Enterprise for outstanding innovation.
+Chorus Intelligence, the industry leading data cleansing and analysis software provider trusted by law enforcement, today announced that they have won the Queen’s Award for Enterprise for outstanding innovation.

-The Queen’s Awards for Enterprise are the most prestigious awards for UK business, designed to recognise and encourage outstanding achievements in the fields of innovation, international trade, sustainable development and promoting opportunity.
+The Queen’s Awards for Enterprise are the most prestigious awards for UK businesses, designed to recognise and encourage outstanding achievements in the fields of innovation, international trade, sustainable development and promoting opportunity.

 The awards have been running since 1966 and winners are recognised for invention, design of goods and services and commercial success with her Majesty the Queen personally approving the winners.